 - 1 tsp vanilla extract

 - 1 cup ground blanched almonds or other ground nuts

 - 1/2 cup (seedless) jam e.g., raspberry, strawberry

 In the bowl of a stand mixer fitted with the paddle attachment, combine butter and sugar.
 Add flour, salt, vanilla extract, egg yolks, ground almonds, cinnamon, and lemon peel.
 Mix until a smooth dough forms.
 Wrap dough in plastic wrap and chill in the fridge for at least an hour.

 Preheat oven to 350F (177C).
-Bake cookies for 8-12 minutes in the middle of the oven until edges are lightly browned.
+Bake cookies for 8-12 minutes in the middle of the oven until edges are very lightly browned.
 Transfer cookies to a cooling rack and let cool completely.

 Calories: 138kcal | Carbohydrates: 17g | Protein: 2g | Fat: 6g | Saturated Fat: 3g | Cholesterol: 25mg | Sodium: 23mg | Potassium: 43mg | Sugar: 8g | Vitamin A: 160IU | Vitamin C: 1.5mg | Calcium: 14mg | Iron: 0.6mg